Foxshiver/Projet_Immersia/README.md

 # Projet_Immersia
-This project concist to create a project about sound in an specific universe Salut Martin !
+This project aims to immerse an user in a virtual reality that retraces the history of music.